 Van Gogh’s Iris Bouquet

 I love this colour palette!
 The mustard is a perfect backdrop for the green and blue.
 Nice.
 It’s big, too.
-Do you use tempered glass for the background glass, or just standard float?
-Great work, and thanks for letting us see it.
+I’m assuming the background glass is tempered (toughened) for safety.

-This glass painting is based on an original aboriginal picture useing clear float glass the outlines are painted in a matt black then i added the browns and yellows to give effect, the frame i made from old timber and carved it with aboriginal art.
+This glass painting is based on an original aboriginal picture using clear float glass the outlines are painted in a matt black then I added the browns and yellows to give effect, the frame I made from old timber and carved it with aboriginal art.

 Copper Foil Honeybee

-Love it love it, and am not surprise it got picked up for a logo – it’s simple and yet really gives you a sense of being immersed in pollen and flower.
+Love it love it, and am not surprised it got picked up for a logo – it’s simple and yet really gives you a sense of being immersed in pollen and flower.